dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Security concern

-When an HTTP outcall is performed it is amplified by the number of replicas in the subnet.
-The target web server will receive not only one request but as many requests as the number of nodes in the subnet.
+When an HTTP outcall is performed, it is amplified by the number of replicas in the subnet.
+The target web server will receive not only one request, but as many requests as the number of nodes in the subnet.

-Most web servers implement some sort of rate limiting, this is a mechanism used to restrict the number of requests a client can make to a web server within a specific time period, preventing abuse or excessive usage of their API(s).
+Most web servers implement some sort of rate limiting; this is a mechanism used to restrict the number of requests a client can make to a web server within a specific time period, preventing abuse or excessive usage of their API(s).

 #### Recommendation